-It’s free to apply for a licence to supply.
+It’s free to apply for a Licence to Supply Radio Transmitters.
 Applications are usually processed within 1 business day.
 When your application is processed you’ll be added to the Register of Radio Frequencies (RRF) as an NZ supplier.
 There’s no need to update or renew your licence — it will stay active indefinitely.

 If you also want to transmit